auth0/docs/refresh-token.md

 Among other security measures, like signing, every `id_token` has an expiration.
 By default this is set to 10 hours since issue time, but it can be changed.

-Applications that are installed on a device such as a computer or a smartphone among others, might often want to avoid asking the user to enter credetnials each time a token expires.
+Applications that are installed on a device such as a computer or a smartphone among others, might often want to avoid asking the user to enter credentials each time a token expires.

 A `refresh_token` is an artifact that allows the application to request Auth0 to issue a new `id_token`.
 This works as long as the __refresh token__ is not revoked in the server.

 Think of a __refresh token__ as a permission to renew tokens indefinitely, until you cancel that permission (which happens when it is __revoked__).
-When that happens, user will have to login again no matter what.
+When that happens, user will have to log in again no matter what.

 ## Security considerations

 Because a __refresh token__ never expires, it is important to provide admins of apps ability to revoke access.
 Auth0 allows this process to happen both from the dashboard and programmatically through an API.

-__Refresh tokens__ are issued for the combination of __App__, __User__ and __Device__.
-And revocation works on this combinationton too.
+__Refresh tokens__ can be issued and revoked for each combination of __app__, __user__ and __device__.

 ## How it all works